learn-co-curriculum/ruby-array-practice-array-methods/README.md

 ## Objectives

-1. Understand the purpose of arrays
+1. Understand the purpose of arrays.
-2. Learn to create and populate arrays
+2. Create and populate an array.
+3. Manipulate an array.
-3. Learn to manipulate arrays and start getting comfortable with the Ruby documentation on arrays
+4. Reference the Ruby documentation on arrays.
-4. Learn to retrieve data from arrays
+4. Retrieve data from an array.

-##What is an Array?
+## What is an Array?

 So far, we've used variables to store information.
 For example, I could create a variable called `my_name` and set it equal to my name: `my_name = "Severus Snape"`.
 However, variables only allow us to store one piece of information at a time.